LassanceLab/primary_DeepLabCut_model/README.md

 ## Description
 The Lassance Lab publishes here the progress of their DeepLabCut model.
-Labelled frames and all previous iterations are included, full video files are not.
+Labeled frames and all previous iterations are included, full video files are not.

 ## Release Versioning
-We will deviate from standard releases patterns for this repository:
+We will deviate from standard release patterns for this repository:
 - Major versions: milestones such as publications or similar
 - Minor versions: Model iterations building up to the next publication